 #3.
 Create a Cozy Corner

 Giving your yard some character doesn’t necessarily mean installing dozens of yards of fencing.
-Two panels of fencing is all it takes to outline the corners of your property.
+Two panels of fencing are all it takes to outline the corners of your property.
 A corner fence makes the perfect accent for flowerbeds or gardens.
 Installing fence panels at the corners of your yard establishes your boundary and helps your property stand out from the neighbors.

 #4.
 Hiding Your Eyesores

 Maybe the eyesore you are trying to avoid is yours and not your neighbor’s.
 Decorative fences may be just the ticket to hide something in your yard you wish wasn’t there.
 Whether you’re trying to hide a stormwater drain, a utility box, or an air conditioner, decorative fences allow you to camouflage the item while giving your yard some extra character.

 Every house on the street has to put out its trash can at least once a week.
 With a little bit of ingenuity, you can build a corral for your trashcan.
 Not only will this help keep you organized, but it will also help you stand out from the Joneses and add just a little extra pizzazz to your yard.

 #5.
 Think Outside the Box with Your Material

 Your imagination only limits the style and character of your fence.
 If you are looking for a unique way to give your yard a little extra genocide qua while keeping things looking unique, decorative fencing might be just the ticket.